MKMeinel/RoughMob/README.md

 The repository provides tools and examples for implementing the RoughMob method.
 Users can leverage this method to enhance the efficiency and accuracy of their simulations, particularly in the study of simple fluids and their mixtures.

 ## Contributions
 We welcome any contributions and suggestions to improve the RoughMob method.
-Please refer to our contribution guidelines for more information.
+Please refer to our contribution guidelines for more information or feel free to contact us.